RichieB2B/enphase-envoy-exporter/README.md

-# enphase-envoy-exporter
-Enphase Envoy Prometheus Exporter
+# Enphase Envoy Prometheus Exporter

+A simple Prometheus Exporter for local Enphase Envoy data.
+Currently only works with v5 firmware.